-These whole grain waffles are light, a little buttery, and a lot wholesome.
-You'll get a hit of protein from creamy Greek yogurt and a nice helping of whole grains in the whole wheat flour.
+These whole-grain waffles are light, a little buttery, and a lot wholesome.
+You'll get a hit of protein from creamy Greek yogurt with no added sugar needed!
 Cook your waffles a tiny bit longer than you think you should -- just 10-20 seconds -- and they will turn out lightly crisp and perfect.
 Serve them immediately to hungry children who, though they've probably just eaten an hour ago, will be famished and may finish their first before you've had time to cook the second round.
 And repeat repeat repeat.

 Simple ingredients come together to make the fluffiest, tenderest waffles.
 You are seriously going to love these.
 Here's a glance at everything you'll need to make them.
-The full ingredient amounts and detailed instructions will be the recipe card lower down.
+The full ingredient amounts and detailed instructions are in the recipe card lower down in this post.

 - Greek yogurt - Use low-fat or whole-fat Greek yogurt.